GlobedGD/globed2/server/protocol.md

 General

 * 21000! - GlobalPlayerListPacket - list of people in the server
-* 21001 - RoomCreatedPacket - returns room id (returns existing one if already in a room)
-* 21002 - RoomJoinedPacket - returns nothing ig?? just indicates success
-* 21003 - RoomJoinFailedPacket - also nothing, the only possible error is no such room id exists
-* 21004 - RoomPlayerListPacket - list of people in the room
-* 21005 - LevelListPacket - list of all levels in the room
+* 21001 - LevelListPacket - list of all levels in the room
-* 21006 - LevelPlayerCountPacket - amount of players on certain requested levels
+* 21002 - LevelPlayerCountPacket - amount of players on certain requested levels
-* 21007 - RoomInfoPacket - settings updated and stuff

 Game related